SalesforceCommerceCloud/b2c-crm-sync/README.md

 > Roadmap, enhancements, and defect resolution will be driven by the Salesforce Architect Community.
 You are invited to [log an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new/choose) or [submit a pull-request](Contributing.md) to receive an Architect Success hoodie.

 ### Support
 The Salesforce Architect Success Team maintains this repository, and it is contributed to by the Salesforce SCPPE and Service Delivery teams within the Customer Success Group (CSG) -- as well as the broader Salesforce Community.
-This repository isn’t supported by Salesforce Commerce Cloud or Salesforce Platform Technical Support.
+Salesforce Commerce Cloud or Salesforce Platform Technical Support do not support this project or its setup.

 > :confetti_ball: &nbsp; We are always seeking contributions from our community of Architects and developers.
 If you're curious to learn more about how you can [get an Architect Success Hoody](Contributing.md) -- please review our [contribution guidelines](Contributing.md).